lchaney/MG_Microbe/README.md

 Figures generated in R will be saved as `.png` files in a folder called Output.

-### Report of R figures and results

-To reproduce R figures and results from statistical analysis, a html report is created using markdown (`MG_Microbe.Rmd`).

-To run the report in RStudio the “Knit” command (Ctrl+Shift+K) will render the document and display a preview of it.

 ## Citation

 For archival purposes, the code used to produce figures for publication has been lodged with figshare here (link).